BC Parks Foundation

 Header photo by Jason Headley

-When you visit BC's provincial parks and protected areas, collect photographic observation of plants, animals, other organisms and natural features, and upload them to the iNaturalist website or app.
-These observations help researchers develop a deeper understanding of what parks are protecting and can inform management decisions to sustain these protected areas for generations to come.
+When you visit BC's provincial parks and nature areas, collect photographic observations of plants, animals, fungi, and other organisms, then upload them to the iNaturalist website or app.
+These observations help researchers develop a deeper understanding of what parks are protecting and inform management decisions to sustain these protected areas for generations to come.
+Observations recorded in BC's provincial parks are automatically shared with the BC Parks iNaturalist project.

-The BC Parks Foundation, BC Parks, University of Victoria and Simon Fraser University are collaborating on this project to ensure all British Columbians and park visitors can have a hand in the research and understanding of BC’s parks.
+The BC Parks Foundation, BC Parks, University of Victoria, and Simon Fraser University are collaborating on this project to ensure all British Columbians and park visitors can contribute to the research and understanding of BC’s parks and wild areas.

 Do you know when the best time is to see alpine wildflowers?